 Tony Scott

-As part of our journey to become a more sustainable Church, we are using the Eco-Church award scheme, by A Rocha UK.
-We’re happy to say we have already achieved the Bronze award and are now working towards the Silver Award.
+As part of our journey to become a more sustainable Church, we are taking part in the A Rocha Eco-Church award programme.
+We achieved the Bronze award in 2020 and are currently working towards the Silver Award.

-Use the button below to find out more about the Eco-Church scheme.
+Use the button below to find out more about the Eco-Church programme.